veenoise/PUPROTCDatabase/README.md

     ```
     SESSION_SECRET=b'something_string_of_type_byte'
     HASHING_SALT=ThisIsAStringForTheSalt
+    DATABASE_URL=postgresql://user:password@network:port/puprotcdatabase
     ```

-5. You also need to have a sqlite database named dbROTC.db.
-Final version will have the dbROTC.db file, but for now, just to be safe, we will not publish it.
-But the contents of this database are tblAccounts(intAccountId, strUsername, strPassword).
+5. You also need to have a puprotcdatabase postgresql database.
 The password you must enter in this database is the output of the hashing algorithm inside the app.py:

     ```
     HASHING_ITERATION=600_000